Angular distribution of photoelectrons generated in atomic ionization by twisted radiation

-The article is organized as follows.
-In Sec.~\ref{Section2} we remind general procedure for calculating of PAD in the case of photoionization by the plane wave radiation.
-Sec.~\ref{Section3} is devoted to development of the mathematical apparatus for calculating PAD in case of photoionization by the twisted Bessel beams of different polarization.
-In Sec.~\ref{Section4} we present application of the developed approach to the photo\-ionization of helium in a vicinity of the lowest autoionizing resonances together with discussion of PAD transformation near the spectroscopic features of the photo\-ionization cross-section and with the change of Bessel beam parameters.
-Throughout the paper we use atomic units until otherwise specified.
+This article is organized as follows.
+In Sec.~\ref{Section2} we review the general procedure for calculating the PAD in the case of photo\-ionization by plane-wave radiation.
+Section~\ref{Section3} is devoted to the development of the mathematical apparatus for calculating the PAD for photo\-ionization by twisted Bessel beams of different polarizations.
+In Sec.~\ref{Section4} we present an application of the developed approach to the photo\-ionization of helium in the vicinity of the lowest autoionizing resonances, together with a discussion of the PAD transformation near the spectroscopic features of the photo\-ionization cross section when changing the Bessel beam parameters.
+Unless stated otherwise, we use atomic units throughout.